Rinkaswiftie/Rinkaswiftie/README.md

 # Hello World!!
 I'm Rinka. 👋

-I'm a very very passionate developer from Chennai, a city in the southern part India.
+I'm a passionate software developer from Chennai, a city in the southern part of India.

 Art has always captivated me.
 Poems, quotes , paintings and anything that involves a lot of creativity!